 - Is sited within 10m of a “controlled water” such as a stream, ditch, river, lake, pond, canal or coastal water.

-- Is sited where any oil spillage could run into an open drain or loose fitting manhole cover.
+- Sited where any oil spillage could run into an open drain or loose-fitting manhole cover.

 - Is sited within 50m of sources of drinking water, such as a well, borehole or spring.

-- Is sited over hard ground or hard surfaced ground that could allow spilled oil to enter “controlled water”.
+- Sited over hard ground or hard-surfaced ground that could allow spilt oil to enter “controlled water”.

 - Is sited where the tank vent pipe outlet cannot be seen from the fill point.

-Then, your oil tank needs secondary containment bunded tank or bund built around tank).
+Then, your oil tank needs secondary containment bunded tank or bund built around the tank.

 Exceptions to these regulations include:

 - At premises used mainly as a single private dwelling where less than 3500 litres of oil is stored.
 However, Building Regulations do apply for new and replacement domestic tanks.